-Student: 1st Adminis Reader: stration Remediation Date:2 nd Administration Scoring Key: 3 = Exceeds Expectations: Student poexpected of a 2 nd year doctoral student nificantly above what would be 2 = Meets Expectations : Student pert student.
-This is the typical score for me xpectations for a 2 nd year doctoral $1 = $ Below Expectations: Student per expected of a 2^{nd} year doctoral student Ç ; $0 = $ Unsatisfactory: Student performa 2^{nd} year doctoral student.
-There are methe expected level of competency on the any weaknesses and few strengths s.
-This student has failed to reach
+Student: 1st A Real ader: Remediation Scoring Key: 3 = Exceeds Expectations: Sexpected of a 2 nd year doctoral this category is significa antly above what would be 2 = Meets Expectations : Student.
+This is the typical sec • is category meets expect ations for a 2 nd year doctoral 1 = Below Expectations: Stueen expected of a 2^{nd} year doctoral • • $0 = $ Unsatisfactory: Student 2^{nd} year doctoral student.
+The the expected level of compete ere are many weakness es and few strengths.
+Th is student has failed to reach